A System F accounting for scalars: Barycentric lambda -calculus

-\paragraph{Remark 2} One might think that unit types $\U$ are just as good as barycentric types $\B$ for the sake obtaining Theorem \ref{thm:weight1}, via a combination of Subject-reduction and the uniqueness of scalars property (cf. Theorem \ref{thm:uniqscalar}).
-This is only morally true, here is a counter-example:

-But the more important difference between $\U$ and $\B$ is composability: the application a term of unit type to another is not necessarily of unit type; whereas barycentric types on the other hand are preserved under application.
-Thus terms in $\B$ are not only barycentric; they can also be viewed as barycentric-preserving functions.
+But the more significant difference between unit types and $\B$ is one of composability: the application of a term of unit type to another is not necessarily of unit type; whereas barycentric types on the other hand are preserved under application.
+Thus terms in $\B$ are not only barycentric; they can also be viewed as barycentric-preserving functions. \end{iteMize} \end{rems}